Rishitt-iit/Expense-calculator/README.md

 5. Open `index.html` in any modern web browser.

 ---
 **Developer Note:** Created by a passionate Class 9 student.
-Learning the depths of Full-Stack development one project at a time!
+Learning the depths of Full-Stack development one project at a time!(This is my first time to devlop a project with google firebase )